-5 Be able to plan a safe and effective circuit training session
+4 Be able to plan a safe and effective suspension training session

-- 5.1 Plan the aims and objectives of the session - 5.2 Plan the equipment and the training environment - 5.3 Plan the structure and content of the circuit training session - 5.4 Plan exercise adaptations, alternatives and modifications
+- 4.1 Plan aims and objectives of the session - 4.2 Plan the equipment and the training environment - 4.3 Plan the structure and content of the suspension training session - 4.4 Plan exercise adaptations, alternatives and modifications

-Learners must plan for a safe and effective circuit training session for a minimum of 4 participants.
+Learners must plan for a safe and effective suspension training session for a minimum of 4 participants.
 Learners must plan for a minimum of a 30 minute session and present the plan in a suitable format that could be used in the industry.

-- 5.1 Learners must include in the plan, the aims and objectives of the session, eg improve health related components of fitness, improve skills related fitness (balance, power, coordination, speed, agility, reaction time), improve sport-specific skills, weight management, fun and enjoyment, etc. - 5.2 Learners must include in the plan: - the type of environment being used, eg gym - the equipment required, eg station cards, barbells, dumbbells, kettlebells, bands, ladders, cones, stability balls, bosu, mats, body bars, medicine balls, ropes, functional equipment, music playlists, speaker, microphone, etc - how much equipment is needed (considering variety of weights/equipment to allow for regression/progression/ability) - any other considerations (heating, ventilation). - 5.3 The session plan must include the following components with appropriate exercises included for each section. - warm-up (with appropriate stretching) - main session - cool-down (with appropriate stretching).
+- 4.1 Learners must include in the plan the aims and objectives of the session, eg improve health related components of fitness, improve skills related fitness (balance, power, coordination, speed, agility, reaction time), improve sport-specific skills, weight management, fun and enjoyment, etc. - 4.2 Learners must include in the plan: - the environment being used - the equipment needed, eg straps, etc, music play lists, space - how much equipment is needed (considering number of participants and order of exercises) - any other considerations (hygiene, heating, ventilation). - 4.3 The session plan must include the following components with appropriate exercises for each section: - warm-up - main session - · cool-down (with appropriate stretching).